Employee Relations Finally Has Its Own Maturity Model: Introducing ER/Q

 If companies want to remain productive and profitable, they need to ensure that they have a well-functioning HR department.
 Without proper HR management, businesses quickly lose their competitive edge.

-What is Employee Relations?
+What is the definition of Employee Relations?

 However, employee relations is really much more than policy setting, policing behavior, conducting investigations and managing conflicts.
 Good employee relations goes beyond this to create a company culture that improves the overall employee experience which leads to higher employee satisfaction, resulting in increased employee retention.
 HR Acuity further defines employee relations as the function that brings the legal and emotional contract between employers and employees to life.
 ER leaders are responsible for managing how organizations transparently nurture their culture and maintain healthy, lawful relationships that align with the company’s values and policies, at the workforce, team and individual level.